-This page contains information about parking options in and around the Subiaco town centre, including hospital parking and parking near UWA and Subiaco Oval.
+This page contains information about parking options in and around the Subiaco town centre, including hospital parking and parking near Subiaco Oval.

 In the streets surrounding Princess Margaret Hospital and King Edward Memorial Hospital, parking time limits apply.

 The city provides a number of public all-day ticket parking car stations on the east and west sides of Hamilton Street, between Roberts Road and Subiaco Road, north and south side of Roberts Road between Coghlan Road and Hamilton Street, and Subiaco Road between Hamilton Street and Coghlan Road.
 A ticket must be purchased from the ticket machine and displayed on the vehicle between 8am and 9pm.